Below UPDATED April 11th, 2023Read as much or as little of this as you want

 Any "sales" you may see on my site will be legitimate specials for a finite period, specific item, or perhaps, an inventory reduction.

-I have a lot of relatively inexpensive items I bought back in 2011.
+I have a lot of relatively inexpensive items I bought back in 2011-2013.
 The intent, at that time, was selling face-to-face at some street fairs and flea markets.
-That just never come to pass.
+That just never came to pass.
 After going live with my site, it became clear that would not be the direction my business would take.
-It is my hope to start getting more of these items up to reduce my stock.
-There will be fewer pictures, less information, and nice low prices - the sale items will not be returnable.
-The prices, combined with what it will take to post them will mean I am pushing things through at cost or less so I can't be dealing with double handling of returns.
+It is my hope, after retirement, to eventually get more of these items posted to reduce my stock but time remains an issue.
+There will be fewer pictures, less information, and nice low prices.
+Sale items are not be returnable.
+The prices, combined with what it takes to post them means I am pushing things through at less than cost so I can't contend with the double handling of returns.

 I will not inflate prices so I can then put them "on sale" at a price that places them at generally accepted retail.
-Some perfectly legitimate businesses find that to be a good model, and while I understand why they do it, as of now, it just doesn't work for me.
+Some perfectly legitimate businesses find that to be a good model, and while I understand why they do it, it just doesn't work for me.

 You may ask yourself why, in perusing the web, you may have found something similar, by what appears to be the same artist, at a noticeably different price.
 Once again, remember these items are made one or a few at a time.
 Many, if not most, of the artists survive from order-to-order.
 Sadly, very few of these folks have the resources to squirrel away materials for future use so they have to pay the supplier's going rate at the time they NEED it.

-Not very long ago artists were paying up to $60 an ounce for silver.
-There is a significant amount of finished jewelry on the market that was made at that time and the prices will, for that vendor, justifiably, reflect that.
+Not very very many years ago, artists were paying up to $60 an ounce for silver.
+There is still finished jewelry on the market that was made at that time and the prices will, for that vendor, justifiably, reflect that.
 So, when looking at those similar items, they could have been purchased literally years apart and at very different prices.

 Another variable is shipping.
 On some items I may be $5 higher than someone the same piece but offer free shipping when they are charging $20.

 Stones of almost every kind have become much more difficult to acquire and the prices have jumped (in some cases, skyrocketed).
-Things that were readily available two years ago are harder, if not impossible to find.
+Things that were readily available in 2013 continue to get harder, if not impossible to find.
 The Chinese and Japanese have been buying up all the turquoise they can lay their hands on.
 They have scoured the pawn shops and removed stones from older pieces to be re-set in new jewelry (Native and otherwise).

-The Sleeping Beauty mine is grinding up the turquoise to get to the copper.
-Until fairly recently it was said that maybe 15% of turquoise on the market was "natural" (ie not stabilized and/or enhanced).
-I'm reliably told that number is now likely closer to 5%.
-EVERYONE has bemoaned this for the last three to four years.
+The Sleeping Beauty mine continues grinding up the turquoise to get to the copper.
+Turquoise from this mine has become scarcer than hen's teeth, regardless of price.
+Until fairly recently it was generally accepted that maybe 15% of turquoise on the market was "natural" (ie not stabilized and/or enhanced).
+I'm reliably told that number is now likely closer to less than 5%.
+EVERYONE has bemoaned this for the last six plus years.
 Sugilite, Lapis, Ocean Jasper, Coral and on and on, are all problematical.
+Turquoise from mines not previously seen pop up as suppliers source new materials.

-Fetish artists are resorting to materials in plastic and glass that they wouldn't have touched five years ago.
-I initially recoiled from buying these "synthetic" materials but now realize, times change and, if the artists feel it is appropriate, who am I to tell them what to use.
+Fetish artists are resorting to materials in plastic and glass that they wouldn't have touched six to seven years ago.
+I initially recoiled from buying these "synthetic" materials but now realize, times change and, if the artists feel it is appropriate, who am I to tell them what to use?
 The art is in the carving and how they use the material, whatever it may be.
-If you want/need the intrinsic value of turquoise be prepared to pay accordingly, most artists cannot afford to nor are willing to buy it speculatively.
+Honestly, working glass requires special tools and skills so this needs to be taken into account.
+If you want/need the intrinsic value of turquoise, be prepared to pay accordingly, most artists cannot afford to nor are willing to buy it speculatively.

 As regards origins of turquoise, I pass along the info that is given me by the artist or wholesaler.
-If I don't have a mine or location name, I was not told and will not guess.
-If I suspect someone is blowing smoke about the specific mine, I just leave it un-named or tell what I was told but mention I'm a little dubious.
+If I don't have a mine or location name, I was not told and will not guess, so nothing is specified.
+If I suspect someone is blowing smoke about the mine, I just leave it un-named or tell what I was told but mention I'm a little dubious.
 It doesn't mean the piece isn't good, it could be as simple as the seller was more impressed with their identification skills than I was.

-Much of the turquoise on the market now is Chinese.
-Don't roll your eyes, a lot of it is absolutely gorgeous.
+A fair amount of the turquoise going through the market, pre-Covid was Chinese.
+Don't roll your eyes, a lot of it was absolutely gorgeous.
 Virtually all of it, like MOST of the available US turquoise, is stabilized.
 If I KNOW (been told) it is Chinese, I say so.
+Honestly, currently I'm a bit out of touch as to how COVID impacted the imported turquoise market.
+Upon retirement, I will be diving back into the game a bit deeper and hope to catch up to where the market stands.

 So here's the deal.
 Stones are going to cost more, often for things that aren't the same quality they were several years ago.
-I have been advised by people in the position to know that this trend is expected to continue.
-That being the case the stones you may look at now as inferior to what you saw in 2010 will be stones you will be admiring compared to what will cost more in 2022.
+This has been the trend for years now and I see no evidence of it changing.
+That being the case, the stones you may look at as inferior to what you saw in 2010 will be the stones you will be admiring compared to those that will cost even more in 2024.
 That's the way it is.
 I don't make the rules, I'm just telling you what they are.

+Here's a lesson I've learned the hard way.
 I used to avoid buying some of the bigger turquoise pieces from Artie Yellowhorse feeling I could get them pretty much whenever I wanted.
-This is no longer true.
-I have purchased some (a few not posted) and they will reflect what I paid for them as opposed to whatever current market price might be.
-If you see a particularly good piece by any artist, on my site or somewhere else, you may want to pony up while it is available or you could be kicking yourself down the line.
+Unfortunately, this is no longer true and I missed the boat on many special items.
+If you see a particularly good and/or special piece by any artist, on my site or somewhere else, you may want to pony up while it is available or you could be kicking yourself down the line.
 The time to buy unique is when you see it.
 I have many regrets about things that I left behind that now I can't get at any price.

 If you see something you think is similar down the line for less than you paid, I wouldn't dwell on it too much unless it is thousands of dollars different.
-Something in the market fluctuated and/or that seller is trying to get rid of the piece.
+Something in the market fluctuated, and/or that seller is trying to generate cash, or, possibly it is a different artist doing similar work.
 If you like the item you bought and, to you, it was worth what you paid for it at the time you purchased it, be at peace.
-That's my opinion, there are people who would disagree.
+That's my opinion, I expect there are people who would disagree.

 The other, truly "loose cannon" aspect of the pricing is what the artist's financial situation is at the time they are selling the piece(s).
-If they have a bill coming due for car repair, hay for the sheep, or to have water delivered to their home there's at least a chance it is going to cost more.
+If they have a bill coming due for car repair, medical bills, hay for horses, food for chickens, or to have water delivered to their home, there's at least a chance it is going to cost more.
 The flip side of that is if the artist is really desperate they may charge less than the real value of the work in order to get cash.
 Sad but true.

 After the artist or trader sells it to people like me, we have to decide how much we need to add for it be a viable business.
 For those who are on the outside looking in, a web based business such as this may look like an "easy" way to get a business going.

 There is much more to it than meets the eye.
 The photographing, manipulating the photos to work on the site, gathering and documenting all the specifics of a piece, and posting are all incredibly time consuming.
-No, I don't have the expense of a brick and mortar store but, if I did, I wouldn't have to do ANY of the things I previously mentioned.
+No, I don't have the expense of a brick and mortar store but, if I did, I wouldn't have to do ANY of the things I previously mentioned (unless I also had a current website).
 Please take that into account when looking at web businesses, they are not without expense.

 I try to charge fair market prices.
-If you see something similar at a higher price in a reputable brick and mortar store remember what it costs them to keep their doors open and offer you the opportunity to see the goods in person, I don't envy them.
+If you see something similar at a higher price in a reputable brick and mortar store remember what it costs them to keep their doors open and offer you the opportunity to see the goods in person.
+I don't envy them.
 There are fewer and fewer really qualified people willing to do this anymore.
 Despite our being competitors on some level, I lament the loss every time one closes their doors (R.I.P.
 Christofs, Packards, River Trading Post SF, Kokopelli - to name but a few).
 These are people from whom I have learned and respect.
+If the price difference is not that much, I think it is only fair to buy from the person whose time you took up, were they contacted by email, phone, or in person.
+I feel the same way about spending a bunch of time at Best Buy or a local appliance store and then buying from Amazon for $10 less, If you want/need that in-person help, in my opinion, you should be willing to pay for it.

 One final thing about pricing.
 There are a large amount and I do mean a LARGE amount of imitation pieces and outright counterfeit rip-offs on the market.
 Some may have been fabricated for a store, by Native Americans, using another artist's very unique, identifiable designs.
-Then there are the goods made in places like the Philippines.
-There is a huge amount of work misrepresented on Amazon and even more so on Etsy.
-On Etsy people are calling current work "vintage" in order to justify selling on the site.
-I suspect some of it is ill-informed and some intentional but clearly neither Amazon nor Etsy cares about it.
-There are definitely some good sellers but you have to wade through the questionable to get there.
+Then there are the goods made in places like the Philippines, India, or China.
+There is a huge amount of work totally misrepresented on Amazon, Pinterest, Etsy,etc. On Etsy people are calling current work "vintage" in order to justify selling on the site.
+I suspect some of it is ill-informed but some likely intentional and clearly neither Amazon nor Etsy makes much effort to regulate it.
+There are definitely some good sellers but you have to wade through rivers of the questionable to get there.
 Buyer beware.
 This is an incredibly sore point with anyone who really cares about the integrity of the work and about the artists.
+FYI, it is a Federal offense to intentionally misrepresent Native work.

 In Conclusion (Finally...)